Field Trip Think Tank Workshops

 Take Learning to Another Level!

-Dissect a cow's eye, create an electronic greeting card and get hands-on with the life cycle.
+Dissect a cow's eye, create a light-up badge and get hands-on with the food web.
 There's a science-stuffed topic for everyone!

-Take your students' vision to a new level by exploring the eye of a cow!
+Take your students’ understanding of biology to a new level by exploring the eye of a cow!
 Through the technique of dissection, they’ll examine the wonders of the cow’s interior eye.
 Walk away with an understanding of the difference between the vitreous humor and aqueous humor…and a new perspective on how we see the world around us.

 Can you speed it up?
 Can you slow it down?
 Can you change its direction?
 Using everyday materials, students will engineer their own pathways for marbles and try to successfully meet our design parameters as they get hands-on with the engineering design process.

-Students will have a hoot as they learn about owls and their environment.
-This workshop gets hands-on with the life cycle.
-Identify bones and collect data to help researchers learn more about owl habitats across the country.
-Your class can become honorary citizen scientists!
+Be a part of science research and have a hoot as your students learn about owls and their environments.
+This workshop gets hands-on with the food web.
+Identify bones and collect data to learn more about owls, their diet and their digestive system.

 Young meteorologists will learn about different types of weather through experimentation and demonstration–including seeing a cloud form in front of their eyes!

 The youngest scientists will discover how their senses can help them make observations and gather information about the world around them.